-Council manages 1700ha of bushland and a further 114km2 is in the local national parks.
-Extensive areas of local bushland are under state government ownership and within local schools, golf courses and other private land holdings.
+Council manages around 17km2 of bushland and a further 114km2 is in the local National Parks.
+Extensive areas of local bushland are under State Government ownership and within local schools, golf courses and other private land holdings.

 Our bushland is under heavy pressures from development and climate change.
-Development is reducing the amount of bushland we have and climate change is predicted to put stress on our bushland from extreme weather events such as bushfires, storms, heat waves and prolonged drought.
+Development is reducing the amount of bushland we have and climate change is predicted to put stress on our bushland from climatic shifts and extreme weather events such as bush fires, storms, heat waves and prolonged drought.

 We care for our valuable bushland that is home to numerous threatened species by protecting native plants and animals, carrying out bush regeneration and eliminating weeds and feral animals.

 - Removal of trees that aren't under Council's care and responsibility.